Exclusive: Classified Justice Department opinion authorizes strikes on secret list of cartels, sources say

 The opinion is significant, legal experts said, because it appears to justify an open-ended war against a secret list of groups, giving the president power to designate drug traffickers as enemy combatants and have them summarily killed without legal review.
 Historically, those involved in drug trafficking were considered criminals with due process rights, with the Coast Guard interdicting drug-trafficking vessels and arresting smugglers.

+“If the OLC opinion authorizing strikes on cartels is as broad as it seems, it would mean DOJ has interpreted the president to have such extraordinary powers that he alone can decide to prosecute a war far broader than what Congress authorized after the attacks on 9/11,” said Sarah Harrison, a former associate general counsel at the Defense Department who now works as a senior analyst at the Crisis Group.

-“By this logic, any small, medium or big group that is trafficking drugs into the US — the administration could claim it amounts to an attack against the United States and respond with lethal force,” said a former Pentagon lawyer who has had the opinion described to them.
+“By this logic, any small, medium or big group that is trafficking drugs into the US — the administration could claim it amounts to an attack against the United States and respond with lethal force,” said Harrison, who had the outlines of the legal opinion described to her by CNN.

 The Defense Department’s memo to lawmakers last week outlining the legal basis for a series of strikes against boats in the Caribbean — which argued that the US is in an “armed conflict” with the cartels, and said the president has determined that smugglers for the cartels are “unlawful combatants”— leaned heavily on the OLC opinion, sources said.
 Lawmakers have repeatedly asked DOJ and DoD for a copy of the legal opinion, including as recently as last week, but the agencies have thus far not provided it to Congress, the sources said.

+“It’s a matter of the discretion of the president under his Article 2 authority releasing that information to the Congress,” Young said when asked by Shaheen why the opinion hadn’t been shared with Congress.

+“At this point in time, it’s not within my control in the current position that I’m in,” he said.

 The Justice Department did not respond to a request for comment when asked about the OLC opinion.
-Attorney General Pam Bondi is scheduled to testify on Capitol Hill Tuesday where she will likely face questions from lawmakers about the Trump administration’s legal justification for conducting lethal strikes against alleged drug boats and alleged cartel members in the Caribbean.
+On Tuesday, Attorney General Pam Bondi told lawmakers during a hearing that she wouldn’t discuss any opinion DOJ may or may not have produced when asked about the legality of the strikes against ships in the Caribbean.

+“I’m not going to discuss any legal advice that my department may, or may not, have given or issued at the direction of the president on this matter,” she told the Senate Judiciary Committee.

 To date, the US military has carried out at least four strikes on boats operating in the Caribbean, killing people the Trump administration claims are “affiliated” with drug cartels that have been designated as terrorist organizations in recent months.

-Note: This story has been updated to clarify that CNN described the legal opinion to an expert.